Expression of Interest

 1. Resilience Pays Off: Act Early – Build Opportunity

 Despite this, resilience remains chronically underfunded.
-Many financing systems prioritize short-term outputs over long-term risk reduction, creating structural disincentives to act early.
+Many financing systems prioritize short-term outputs over longer-term risk reduction, creating structural disincentives to act early.
 This track explores how to realign those systems by embedding resilience into planning, budgeting, and investment frameworks.
 It brings forward tools in fiscal policy, public-private finance, and risk-sensitive budgeting that treat resilience not as a sunk cost but as a foundation for opportunity, competitiveness, and future readiness.

-- How can ministries of finance, infrastructure authorities, and planning agencies embed resilience metrics into cost-benefit analyses and capital planning cycles to reflect long-term value? (e.g., incorporating avoided losses, lifecycle savings, and co-benefits into decisions on transport, energy, housing infrastructure, etc.)
+- How can ministries of finance, infrastructure authorities, and planning agencies embed resilience thinking and metrics into cost-benefit analyses and capital planning cycles to reflect long-term value? (e.g., incorporating avoided losses, lifecycle savings, and co-benefits into decisions on transport, energy, housing infrastructure, etc.)

 - What fiscal or regulatory tools can national governments and central banks use to incentivize early-stage resilience investments? (e.g., resilience tax credits, budget tagging, or capital adequacy reforms that favor climate-smart infrastructure)